Incentivizing Truthful Language Models via Peer Elicitation Games: Conclusions

 In this paper, we propose a training-free, game-theoretic framework for aligning LLMs through a multi-agent peer elicitation game.
 Through mutual evaluations among agents, our peer elicitation game facilitates interactions between a generator and multiple discriminators in a way that provably incentivizes truthful behavior.
 We theoretically show that truthful reporting is a dominant strategy for each discriminator.
 Furthermore, using online mirror descent, each agent achieves sublinear regret, ensuring that its average performance approaches that of the best fixed truthful strategy.
 The agents' strategies also converge in the last iterate to a truthful Nash equilibrium.
 Empirically, our framework significantly improves factual accuracy across a range of benchmarks and performs competitively with much larger models, highlighting a practical direction for deploying lightweight models in resource-constrained environments.

-While our method provides strong theoretical guarantees and empirical improvements, it is limited to factual question answering.
-A promising direction for future work is to extend PEG to high-stakes settings such as medical decision support, scientific fact verification, and policy-relevant summarization, where truthful and consistent outputs are essential for safety and reliability.
-Furthermore, incorporating additional concepts from game theory and economics, such as reputation systems, repeated interactions, or budget-aware mechanisms, may further enhance alignment and robustness among LLM agents, especially in open-ended or adversarial settings.
+There are several promising directions for future research based on PEG.
+One is to extend PEG to high-stakes settings such as medical decision support, scientific fact verification, and policy-relevant summarization, where truthful and consistent outputs are essential for safety and reliability.
+Another is to incorporate concepts from game theory and economics, such as reputation systems, repeated interactions, and budget-aware mechanisms, to further enhance alignment and robustness among LLM agents, particularly in open-ended or adversarial environments.

+\begin{ack} We would like to thank the area chair and four anonymous referees for constructive suggestions that improve the paper.
+X. Dai was supported in part by NIH grant R01DK142026, a Merck Research Award, and a Hellman Fellowship Award.